lifuhuang/deep-nlp/README.md

 # deep-nlp
-A collection of toy programs for applying deep learning algorithms to NLP problems.
+A collection of toy programs that apply deep learning algorithms to NLP programs.